 By the way, polypropylene is known to wreak havoc on the endocrine system but it has a high heat tolerance and is not likely to leach off into our foods.
-How high?
-Good question.
-Perhaps a warm tea is a better idea.

 Gum; it’s fruity or minty, it freshens your breath, it’s fun to chew and blow bubbles with, and…it contains plastic.
 Actually, gum used to be made from a natural substance derived from a tree sap-like substance but the gum manufacturers found a cheaper way to mimic the material and fill our mouths with plastic.
 One of the plastics used is called polyethylene, which is used to make shampoo bottles, grocery bags, children’s toys and much more.
 Seriously?
 Shampoo bottles?
 Those things are nearly indestructible and we’re putting the same substance in our bodies for pleasure?

-By the way polyethylene is considered safe but has shown to leach estrogenic chemicals, which can be harmful to juveniles, the exact demographic that may gums are marketed toward.
-Perhaps we should take a cue from Iceland Foods, which recently became the first supermarket chain in the UK to sell plastic-free gum.
+By the way polyethylene is considered safe but has shown to leach estrogenic chemicals, which can be harmful to kids, the exact demographic that may gums are marketed toward.
+Perhaps we should take a cue from Iceland Foods, which recently became the first supermarket chain in the UK to sell only plastic-free gum.

 In short, it seems we can’t get away from plastic.
 It’s literally everywhere we look.
 But we can reduce our use of plastic and especially our consumption of it.
 And if we absolutely must use it, make sure it’s recyclable.
 So brew your own tea, buy glass bottled soda, switch to natural mints, and if you see plastic lying near or on the beach, pick it up—the fish that eat it could end up as your next meal.